bosch-buderus-wp/emsesp-mcp-server/README.md

 Then shoot your prompts like so:

 - _Is hot water preparation running right now?_
-- _What is the current outdoor temperature?_
+- _What's the current outdoor temperature?_
-- _How warm is the domestic hot water right now?_
+- _How warm is the domestic hot water at the moment?_
 - _How much electricity is my heat pump currently using?_
-- _What is the current COP (Coefficient of Performance) for hot water preparation?_
+- _What's the COP (Coefficient of Performance) for hot water preparation?_

 The LLM will select the necessary [Tools](https://modelcontextprotocol.io/docs/concepts/tools) provided by the MCP server to answer the question.